“He was very angry…”

-It may be unprecedented that this style of behavior is happening all over the place and there seems to be relatively little documentation on the idea of people going on killing sprees and then killing themselves for no apparent reason.
+It may be unprecedented that this style of behavior is happening all over the place and there seems to be relatively little documentation (as of 2012) on the idea of people going on killing sprees and then killing themselves for no apparent reason.
 When a man murders to get revenge or to steal something, we get it.
 When a man goes on a premeditated killing spree of people he doesn’t know just for the sake of killing and then shooting himself, no one gets it.
 History doesn’t seem to have much to say to this sort of thing.

 Are the men of our times going mad?